2026 TMDSAS Activities Section Guide

 A detailed notebook or journal will help you capture critical details about your experiences, including what you accomplished, what you learned, the struggles you overcame, how you felt in the moment, and illuminating or amusing anecdotes.

-Speaking about your activities doesn’t stop with your primary application.
+Discussing your activities doesn’t end with your primary application.
 There’s a strong likelihood that you will be asked about these activities as you complete medical school interviews.
 The more information you have to refresh your memory, the better you will be able to speak about these experiences and answer interview questions with confidence.

 Start keeping a journal as soon as possible and establish a system for capturing activity details, dates, and other relevant information.
 This will be an invaluable resource as you complete this section of your application and continue forward with interview season.